RedTurtle/collective.rtvideo.youtube/README.rst

   This is a user choice autoplay (who links the Plone content choose to auto start it)

-In the latter case, some accessibility improvements are added to the page, for automatically put the focus onto the video, and simplify keyboard controls.
+In the latter case, some accessibility improvements are added to the page for automatically put the focus onto the video and simplify keyboard controls (this works on Internet Explorer and Firefox, probably other browsers also but there isn't a common behavior).

 Credits
 =======